Coming together to eliminate overdraft fees

 Responses to overdraft fee eliminations

 “We believed it was going to be positive, but we didn’t quite expect how many people would be fans of the decision,” Adam said.
-“It was so amazing and satisfying to say we launched this thing.
-What’s really been validating is how many candidates have been excited about this.”
+“It was so amazing and satisfying to say we launched this.”

 -